AndyFCui/Amazon_QA_Robot/README.md

 - We will use the following datasets:
 - https://www.kaggle.com/datasets/PromptCloudHQ/toy-products-on-amazon

-- The first dataset contains numerous lines of customer questions and answers to each question from amazon about toys.
-The questions and answers are splitted using //.
-The second dataset contains lines of customer questions and answers from amazon for various different categories.
-The questions and answers are in two different csv files, but a question and answer pair shares the same QuestionID.
+- The dataset contains numerous lines of customer questions and answers to each question from amazon about toys.
+The questions and answers are splitted using  The questions and answers are in a csv file, but a question and answer pair shares the same QuestionID.
 We will use those questions as our training input and those answers as our targets.

 - We planned to train two different kinds of neural network models, thus to see how two different QA models perform.
 We would like to train a Bert based model (encoder only, bidirectional), RoBERTa, and an original transformer model (encoder-decoder structure).
 Also we plan to perform visualizations on the model embeddings using T-SNE, and we would also like to create several answer maps for test cases to show each of the model performances.